Medial collateral ligament (MCL) injury

 When the knee ligament is stretched but still intact, this is called an MCL sprain.
 Sprains are given different grades depending on how severe they are.

-An MCL injury is a common knee ligament injury, and often happens during sports such as rugby and skiing.
-It’s common to injure one of your cruciate ligaments or your meniscus at the same time as your MCL.
+An MCL injury is a common knee ligament injury.
+It’s also common to injure one of your cruciate ligaments or your meniscus at the same time as your MCL.

 Causes of medial collateral ligament (MCL) injury

-An MCL injury is usually caused by your knee being pushed inwards, towards your other knee.
+An MCL injury is usually caused by your knee being pushed inwards towards your other knee.
 This can happen if you get a direct blow to the outside of your leg, often during sports such as rugby.
-You can also injure your MCL by twisting your knee, for instance while skiing.
-And from repeated stress on your knee, for instance while swimming breast stroke.
+You can also injure your MCL by twisting your knee, for instance while skiing, and from repeated stress on your knee, which can happen while swimming breast stroke, for example.
 You can also injure your MCL if you fall.

 Symptoms of medial collateral ligament injury